monicahq/monica/docs/contribute/contribute.md

 ### JS and Vue

 We are using [Vue.js](https://vuejs.org/) in some parts of the application, and we'll use it more and more over time.
 Vue is very simple to learn and use, and with [Vue Components](https://vuejs.org/v2/guide/components.html), we can easily create isolated, reusable components in the app.
 If you want to add a new feature, you don't need to use Vue.js - you can use plain HTML views served by the backend.
 But with Vue.js, it'll be a nicer experience.

+### Localization (i18n)

+#### Application

+Localization of the application is handled by the [default i18n helper provided by Laravel](https://laravel.com/docs/5.5/localization).

+#### VueJS

+For everything that is in VueJS though, things are a bit different.
+We have to use a special library to allow translated strings to be available in the javascript views.
+The helper in Vue is slightly different.

+Instead of the regular `trans('file.string')` definition, you need to write `$t('file.string')`.

+Moreover, everytime a string changes in a translation file, you need to regenerate all the strings so they can be made available in JS.
+To do this, use `php artisan vue-i18n:generate`.